This statement explains how AITD collects, uses, discloses and protects this information

 - Organisations with whom AITD has a business relationship.
-For example those who assist with the mailing of the AITD journal or other publications, conference organisers, and those contracted to operate and maintain the AITD website and provide IT support (including the AITD database).
+For example those who assist with the mailing of Training and Development magazine or other publications, conference organisers, and those contracted to operate and maintain the AITD website and provide IT support (including the AITD database).
 AITD does not permit these organisations to use information about you for any other purposes than to perform the services we have instructed them to provide.

 - AITD sells limited access to the AITD membership database for vendors to distribute information on their products or services to AITD members.
 Members’ details are not provided to the vendor – a third party mailing agency must be involved to maintain confidentiality and the frequency of access is limited to a maximum of once per month.
 If you do not wish to have your details included in this process please advise AITD.

 - Credit card details will be provided to our financial providers to enable to processing of payments.